jaron360/ArgoCD-Integration/README.md

 # ArgoCD-Integration
 Walking through the process to install ArgoCD with EKS and deploy a sample application.
-Additionally, we will configure syncing with the GitHub manifest repository
+Additionally, we will configure syncing with the GitHub manifest repository.

+The purpose of ArgoCD is to automate the process of deploying updates in your environment (EKS) based on changes made within the connected GitHub repository.
+ArgoCD acts as a CI (continuous integration) tool, constantly comparing the actual state of the cluster/application with the desired state based on what is present in the GitHub repository.

 ## Architecture: